tendermint/types/README.md

 ### Contributing

-Belt is very new!
+Types is very new!
 Questions, feedback, use cases, issues, and code are all very, very welcome.

 Thank you for helping us help you help us all. 🎁